 The accuracy percentages come from 2026 benchmarks testing code completion across Python, JavaScript, and Java projects.
 Cursor consistently generates the most contextually appropriate suggestions, while Copilot excels at speed and reliability.

 Agentic capabilities—where AI can autonomously edit multiple files, create new components, and execute complex refactoring—represent the future of AI coding assistance.
-These features traditionally required expensive paid plans, but several free options now provide limited agentic functionality.
+Several free options now provide limited agentic functionality.

 Autonomous file creation and modification across entire project structures